catseye/The-Dossier/article/A Basic Theory of Video Games.md

 "hand-written" in terms of global variables and execution location.
-It's probably obvious how the former works, but the latter is somewhat more subtle; it basically comes down to, if we are inside such-and-such part of the code, we know we must be in such-and-such state, so act accordingly.
+It's probably obvious how the former works, but the latter is somewhat more subtle; it basically comes down to, if we are inside such-and-such part of the code, we know we must be in such-and-such state (because otherwise, how did we get here?), so act accordingly.
 It's like the information about current state has been "compiled into" the code.

 There are two other things to note about the states of a video game:

 *   They extend outside of the game itself.
-Arcade games would have an "attract mode", but even simple home games generally have a title screen or something before a new game begins, and that title screen is a state too.
+Arcade games would have an "attract mode", which might include a pre-recorded demonstration of the game being played, but even simple home games generally have a title screen or something before a new game begins, and that title screen is a state too.